Miller Act Claim

 Those unpaid for materials or labor furnished to a federal construction project may file a “Miller Act Claim,” which is the mechanics lien remedy for contractors and suppliers on a federal project.
 The Miller Act Claim is a bond claim against the project based upon the US Miller Act.

-Miller Act Claims are very effective remedies available to those unpaid on federal projects.
 When properly filed, a Miller Act claim provides your company security in receiving payment, obligating the bonding company holding the Miller Act Bond to directly pay your claim.
 Since the bonding company has a strong contract with the prime contractor requiring indemnification, making a Miller Act Claim creates a lot of pressure on the prime contractor to resolve your payment claim.

 5 Important Points About The Miller Act

-One of the most popular posts on our Construction Lien Blog is the “5 Things To Know About The Miller Act.”
+One of the most popular posts on our Construction Payment Blog is the “5 Things To Know About The Miller Act.”
 This post provides great content about some key elements of the Miller Act statute, which are summarized here:

 ONE: Prime Contractors Have No Rights